Amin-Golzari-Oskouei/EDCWRN/README.md

-# EDICWRN: Efficient Deep Image Clustering with the Weight of Representations and the help of Neighbors
+# EDCWRN: Efficient Deep Clustering with the Weight of Representations and the help of Neighbors

 The Source Code includes the Python implementation of the EDICWRN algorithm presented in: